pgvector/pgvector/README.md

 1. use dimensionality reduction
 2. compile Postgres with a larger block size (`./configure --with-blocksize=32`) and edit the limit in `src/ivfflat.h`

+#### Why am I seeing less results after adding an index?

+The index was likely created with too little data for the number of lists.
+Drop the index until the table has more data.

 ## Reference

 ### Vector Type